 What is Paganism?

-Unlike other religions, Paganism at its heart is about joyful co-existance on Earth and with Earth; it is about the fertility of the land as it is linked with our own lives (whether we are procreating or not).
-Our rituals are not only spiritual and profound, they are celebratory unions with the sacred and for those who honor these sacred unions, deep connection, transcendance and tranformation is the reward.
+Unlike other religions that seek transcendence from this world as a spiritual goal, Paganism at its heart is about joyful co-existence on Earth and with Earth; it is about the fertility of the land as it is linked with our own lives (whether we are procreating or not).
+Our rituals are not only spiritual and profound, they are celebratory unions with the sacred.
+For those who honor these sacred unions and deep connection, transcendence and transformation are the rewards.